Lopit people: Womanhood

 Girls usually remain hodwo until they are married and have children.
 At this stage, they become honyomiji (women).
 Unmarried women may choose to join this group, or remain a hodwo for two more years.

 Once girls have joined the honyomiji, they are the youngest set of women.
-It will be 30 years before they are initiated to the next set.
+It will be 30 years before they are initiated into the next set.